jcs090218/Unity.Mx/README.md

 ## 💾 Installation

 Go to our [release page](https://github.com/jcs090218/Unity.Mx/releases) and download the latest `.unitypackage`.

-Simply import it to your project!
-Done!
+Then simply import it to your project!

 Or install it through [OpenUPM](https://openupm.com/packages/com.jcs090218.mx/):